 - Solaris and OpenSolaris and derivatives

-- Any Grade A system in versions not listed above
+- Any Grade A system in versions or architectures not listed above

 If it's not on the lists above, and it's a UNIX-based OS, Virtualmin can probably still work for you.
 Try installing Webmin first.
 If it works, then you're about halfway to confirming that Virtualmin will also work, but it will not be easy or quick to set it up.
 The installation process to make all of the services work together in a friendly way is wildly complicated, and should only be undertaken if you are an expert with both your OS and all of the services you'll be using with Virtualmin.

 While Webmin provides limited support for Windows, Virtualmin does not work at all on Windows-based Operating Systems at this time, and it is not in our near-term plans to add support for Windows-based systems.